dougeby/IntuneDocs/intune-azure/manage-apps/android-for-work-apps.md

 ## Before you start

-1. Make sure you have configured Intune and Android for Work to work together in the **Admin** tab of the Intune console.
+Make sure you have configured Intune and Android for Work to work together in the **Device enrollment** workload of the Intune portal.

 ## Synchronize an app from the Google Play for Work store